 Go here from your mobile device and click “Your Account” to create user login

-Download the app for Android devices from the Apple App or Google Play stores
+Download the app for from App Store or from Google Play

 North Pacific Humpback Whale Catalog

 Although North Pacific humpback whales are an iconic species in Maui waters, there is still a lot to learn about their life history, behavior, and migration patterns.
 Through this catalog, we aim to advance our understanding of humpback whale biology and population status to help further conservation and management efforts.
 For this project, we are using photo-ID data from multiple sources, “platforms of opportunity” such as whalewatch ecotours, as well as photo donations from the public.